tshepang/blog/content/Rust week of 2017-07-13.md

 +++

 I am tempted, [once again], to try out [Remacs], a Rust port of GNU Emacs.
-It\'s very encouraging that it tries to be compatible, for the drop-in-replacement effect.
+It's very encouraging that it tries to be compatible, for the drop-in-replacement effect.

 I am glad [the change to add subcommands to structopt] has been merged.